 ESO has also made progression on the delivery of Alternative Black Start services, such as:

 Combined Services: ESO explored and identified combined service opportunity with various providers.
 It is now progressing these through various stages of feasibility process.
+The competitive event also saw some good examples of combined services, which ESO is reviewing for next stage.

-Trip to House Load (Islanding):
+Trip to House Load (Islanding): In 2019, another new provider with TTHL capability was procured and has provided service delivery since January 2020.

 Interconnectors: Interconnectors with suitable technology (voltage source convertor) have proven to be Black Start capable.
 There is enough interest from various interconnectors for the Black Start service.
 In 2019/20 /19, different interconnectors have been progressed to various stages of the feasibility process as part of the competitive procurement events.
 There is also enough competition to procure interconnectors competitively in some areas whilst more advanced level of engagement was made with interconnectors for service provision for some areas.

-technologies
+Results from NIA project: Completed in May 2019.
+Various technologies were explored and scored for its contribution and viability to restoration.
+Wind, Solar and Storage were scored favourably and will be explored further for the service.

 Distributed Re-start : The project was commissioned to explore the Distributed Embedded Resources (DER) capability for the Black Start.
 The bid was approved by Ofgem in November 2018.
 The project team is now formed in partnership with ESO, Scottish Power Energy Networks (SPEN) and TNEI.
 Webinar sessions were held in March 2019, August 2019 and January 2020.
 The project also reached out to the industry via various workshops, teleconference and conferences etc. The first annual conference was held on 30 Jan 2020.

+ESO engaged with the industry in further making the service efficient and relevant, such as:

 NCER: ESO has been implementing the Network Code on Electricity Emergency and Restoration in 2019.
 This has been completed by progressing the code changes

 GC0108, EU Code: Emergency & Restoration: Black Start testing requirement (concluded)